pinkpong111/Resolution-Based-Information-Theory/RBIT.md

 **Provisional engineering pass.** Test–retest ICC \(\ge0.8\) or rank stability \(\ge0.9\); at least 90% monotone targeted difficulty pairs; target-axis effect at least twice the largest off-axis effect; gap-sign/risk-rank stability under doubled windows and small label noise; null/sham stability.

 **Kill.** If the score changes mainly with input mix, evaluator framing, coverage, or irrelevant-axis interventions rather than the declared capacity axis, that axis is not identified.

+#### B0-G — Terrain geometry and chromatic–luminance identification [NEW v3.3]

+**Question.** Does the effective-terrain representation explain resolution changes, and can chromatic composition be separated from luminance/reach within each semantic axis?

+**Object lock.** Freeze receiver/model, raw input family, contract, random-seed policy, and evaluator.
+Declare:

+- direction families \(\mathcal V_k=\{h_{k,1},\ldots,h_{k,m_k}\}\);
+- recoverability threshold \(p_{\mathrm{rec}}^*\);
+- activity-radius probe scale;
+- coexistence test matrix;
+- critical direction subset;
+- terrain variables to intervene on and variables held fixed.

+**Minimum intervention set.** Use a factorial design with at least:

+1. **chromatic intervention:** add or separate a direction while holding per-direction probe strength approximately fixed;
+2. **luminance intervention:** increase stable reach on existing directions without adding direction families;
+3. **coexistence intervention:** alter whether directions can be jointly active without collision while preserving their isolated scores;
+4. **terrain intervention:** change curvature, feedback delay, routing accessibility, rollback, or barrier structure while holding raw input and receiver fixed;
+5. **sham intervention:** preserve the effective terrain and traversal budget.

+**Primary observables.**
+\(\boldsymbol\ell_k\),
+\(\mathcal C_k\),
+\(\mathcal L_k^{(q)}\),
+\(K_k^{\mathrm{coex}}\),
+minimum critical-direction reach, anisotropy, return probability, and task-specific scalar \(\rho_k\).

+**Identification requirements.**

+- chromatic interventions change \(\mathcal C_k\) and effective rank more than lower-tail reach;
+- luminance interventions change \(\mathcal L_k\) and \(\boldsymbol\ell_k\) more than effective rank;
+- coexistence interventions alter joint-load performance even when isolated direction scores are matched;
+- terrain interventions change directional reach in the predicted directions;
+- a model using terrain geometry predicts held-out intervention outcomes better than a direct additive cause model;
+- the interaction of chromatic composition and luminance is positive on tasks that require both.

+**Terrain-mediation test.** Estimate direct and mediated effects under randomized or matched interventions.
+Support for the v3.3 candidate requires the apparent direct effects of network, gain, buffer, history, or prior interventions on resolution to be substantially explained by changes in the measured effective-terrain object or traversal budget.
+Observational mediation alone is insufficient.

+**Kill conditions.** Reject or revise the geometric candidate if any of the following persist under matched protocols:

+- chromatic and luminance measures cannot be selectively manipulated;
+- simultaneous-direction performance is predicted fully by isolated scores, making coexistence unnecessary;
+- scalar accuracy predicts held-out failures as well as the full directional profile;
+- matched effective terrain and budget leave stable unexplained differences in reach;
+- the terrain-mediated model does not outperform the cheaper RCA-C1/C2 alternatives on intervention prescription.

+**Current status.** Definition and benchmark design: `FROZEN v3.3`.
+Synthetic and real-substrate validation: `OPEN`.

 #### B0-F — Five-component health-vector selectivity